Approximation by uniform domains in doubling quasiconvex metric spaces: Acknowledgments

 \section{Acknowledgments}

 The author thanks Nageswari Shanmugalingam for bringing this question to his attention, and for the related discussions during the IMPAN conference \emph{Latest in Geometric Analysis.
 Celebration of Pekka Koskela's 59th birthday} in November 2019.
+The author also thanks Anders Bj\"orn, Jana Bj\"orn, Panu Lahti, and the anonymous referee for the corrections and comments on the previous version of the paper.